Tips to Improve Your Credit Score for Homebuying

 Tips to Improve Your Credit Score

-When applying for a mortgage with KeyBank, a credit score of 620 – 640 is preferred.
-If your credit score isn’t quite there, there are many ways to help improve it:
+If your credit score isn’t quite where you want it to be, there are many ways to help improve it:

 - Make payments on time.